periode/computational-representations/responses/Day 4 - Networks and Art/04_Bruchner.md

 ### I think he wants to provoke with all these Sexexamples.
 Cause that is, maybe for some people, the most intimate of human beings.

 ### In the End, I also agree with his Point, that moreover, we lost our sense and value of Intimacy.
-But I also see some god Examples for sharing moments of "pure Intimacy", where people are empathic, help each other and inspire each other.
-So I would argue that this change is a Crisis.
+But I also see some good Examples for sharing moments of "pure Intimacy", where people are empathic, help each other and inspire each other.
+So I would not argue that this change is a Crisis.

 # What is netart ? by Joachim Blank